 Stickers were used to highlight fridge items and CDs in schedule 2 and 3.
 Prescriptions for schedule 4 CDs were annotated to highlight the 28-day expiry.
 Prescriptions containing high-risk medicines or paediatric medicines were also highlighted with stickers.
 Stickers were used to highlight prescriptions that had been identified by the RP as requiring additional counselling by a pharmacist.
 Details of significant interventions were recorded on the patient medication record (PMR).
-Substance misuse services were provided for 3 people.
-The RP described how she would liaise with the prescriber or the key worker to report erratic pick-ups and to discuss any other concerns about users of the service.
+Substance misuse services were provided for 20 people.
+The RP described how he would liaise with the prescriber or the key worker to report erratic pick-ups and to discuss any other concerns about users of the service.

-The pharmacy offered a range of additional services including flu vaccinations and a smoking cessation service.
-The patient group directions covering these services were seen and had been signed by the pharmacists providing the service.
-The declaration of competence for all pharmacists administering flu vaccinations were seen.
+The pharmacy offered a range of additional services including flu vaccinations.
+The patient group direction covering the service was seen and had been signed by the pharmacists providing the service.
+The declaration of competence for all pharmacists administering flu vaccinations were also seen.
 The regular pharmacist had completed training on injection techniques and anaphylaxis and resuscitation within the last two years.